 The $15 admission may seem on the higher end for a small museum that you’re likely to do the rounds on in well under an hour, but it always feels good to support an institution like this one.

 After our sightseeing break, we set off on a series of errands — stocking up on camping goods at Wal-Mart — I spent more time in Wal Mart over the next five days than I have in the previous twenty-seven years of my life — grabbing organic groceries at Earth Origins Market, stocking up on a few bottles of celebratory local Florida wine from my favorite area wineries, and eventually, picking up and hitching the cute little T@B trailer that we’d call home for the next five days.
-(Or so we thought — the trailer actually turned out to be my biggest travel disaster of the year, but more on that later.)
+(Or so we thought — the trailer actually turned out to be my biggest travel disaster of the year.)

 On our way back to Tampa for the night, we made one final stop at The Getaway, one of my new favorite spots in the entire Tampa Bay area.
 Tucked right before the Gandy Bridge in St. Pete, The Getaway feels like it was plucked straight from Key West.
 With a vintage airstream parked out front, wild dolphins splashing in front of the row of colorful chairs facing the bay, boats tied up to the wooden pier and a simple menu of tiki drinks and seafood tacos, it fit right into our Old Florida theme for the day.
 And it was the perfect place to toast to a stressful if successful day of errands, and an amazing adventure ahead.